By-Laws

 e) Plays while suspended or under penalty.

-f) Plays for more than one team within the same division, or for 2 different teams unless playing as a fill-in.
+f) Plays for more than one team within the same division.

 g) Does not hold a current membership with BSA through Basketball Connect.